Dates: May 28 – August 3, 2018

-One week of the Program is dedicated to traveling to across Japan.
+One week of the Program is dedicated to traveling across Japan.
 The provisional plan begins with a ride on the super-fast, super-smooth “bullet train” (shinkansen) from Tokyo to Hiroshima, followed by a visit the Peace Memorial Park and iconic Miyajima.
-Our next stop will be a coastal town on the enchanting Seto Inland Sea from which we will take a ferry to Teshima, a once infamous dumping ground for industrial waste that has become an eco-friendly “island of art.”
 We will then move on to Kyoto, Japan’s ancient cultural capital and home to seventeen UNESCO World Heritage sites.
 Ample time will be allowed for visits to Kyoto’s innumerable temples, shrines, gardens, palaces, and teahouses.
-Also, nearby Nara – Japan’s ancient ancient capital – beckons with its stately temples, shrines, and mannerly wild deer that actually bow in exchange for rice crackers.
-Finally, we will visit a rural community for some on-the-ground observation of the problems of sustainable development.
+Also, nearby Nara – Japan’s ancient ancient capital – beckons with its stately temples, shrines, and scores of wild deer that inhabit temple grounds and stroll down city streets.
+Finally, we will visit a rural community for on-the-ground observation of the problems of sustainable development.
 For a 2017 student’s perspective on the contrasting challenges of metropolitan as opposed to non-metropolitan sustainability, take a look at this photoblog.
 And for the Tokyo Tech perspective, click on this link.

 Tokyo Sightseeing, Day Trips, and Long Weekends